-With the April tax filing due date just a few days away, taxpayers should remember to both file and pay any taxes they owe by the deadline.
+With the April tax filing due date just a few days away, taxpayers should remember to both files and pay any taxes they owe by the deadline.
 Taxpayers who do not file and pay timely will see their tax debt grow.
 In fact, penalties and interest can cause a taxpayer’s debt to grow by more than thirty percent in just a few months.

 Here are some tips for taxpayers who owe tax, but who can’t immediately pay their tax bill.
 Taxpayers should: